Donovanosis

 - Neonates born to a mother with untreated donovanosis at time of delivery should be followed closely for the development of lesions.

-- Patients may require hospital admission if compliance with treatment is poor or disseminated disease present.
+- Patients may require hospital admission if adherence to treatment is poor or disseminated disease present.

 - Many guidelines recommend treating with azithromycin until lesions have completely healed but there is no evidence that longer treatment is beneficial.
 Non-azithromycin regimens should be continued until complete resolution of lesions.